Dyrits/WEBDEV-TOP-JE/README.md

 ## Solutions

-Solutions for these exercises can be found in this repo on the 'solutions' branch.
+Solutions for these exercises can be found in the original repository on the 'solutions' branch.

 ## My solutions

-My solutions for these exercises can be found in this repo on the 'dyrits-solutions' branch.
+My solutions for these exercises can be found in this repository on the 'dyrits-solutions' branch.

 ## A quick note!